Sinodun/draft-RFC7626-bis/draft-ietf-dprive-rfc7626-bis.md

    data and the results of a DNS query are public, within the boundaries described above, and may not have any confidentiality requirements.
-   However, the same is not true of a single transaction or a sequence of transactions; those transaction are not / should not be public.
+   However, the same is not true of a single transaction or a sequence of transactions; those transactions are not / should not be public.
 A single transactions reveals both the originator of the query and the query contents which potentially leaks sensitive information about a specific user.
 A typical example from outside the DNS world is: the web site of Alcoholics